Lorehouse/Meal_Planner/README.md

 # Meal_Planner
- Slowly developing a program to create
+ Slowly developing a program to create  meals for my family First goal is to create a simple CYL Chicken recipe generator